Your property manager does most of the work.

 Landlord Reference

-a free archive for property owners in Old Town
+a good archive for property owners in Old Town

-- Before you rent out your rental in Old Town
+- Before you move a tenant into your rental in Old Town

 - Collections and evictions